joshgoebel/keyszer/README.md

 ### How does it work?

 Keyszer works at quite a low-level.
-It grabs input directly from the kernel's input devices (`/dev/input/event*`) and then creates an emulated device ([uinput](https://www.kernel.org/doc/html/v4.12/input/uinput.html)) to inject those inputs back into the kernel.
+It grabs input directly from the kernel's [`evdev`](https://www.freedesktop.org/wiki/Software/libevdev/) input devices ( `/dev/input/event*`) and then creates an emulated [`uinput`](https://www.kernel.org/doc/html/v4.12/input/uinput.html) device to inject those inputs back into the kernel.
 During this process the input stream is transformed on the fly as necessary to remap keys.

 **Upgrading from xkeysnail**

-- Some small config changes will be necessary.
+- Some small configuration changes will be needed.
 - A few command line arguments have changed.
 - For xkeysnail 0.4.0 see [UPGRADING_FROM_XKEYSNAIL.md](https://github.com/joshgoebel/keyszer/blob/main/UPGRADE_FROM_XKEYSNAIL.md).
-- For xkeysnail (Kinto fork) see [USING_WITH_KINTO.md](https://github.com/joshgoebel/keyszer/blob/main/USING_WITH_KINTO.md) and [Using with Kinto v1.2-13](https://github.com/joshgoebel/keyszer/issues/36).
+- For xkeysnail (Kinto variety) see [USING_WITH_KINTO.md](https://github.com/joshgoebel/keyszer/blob/main/USING_WITH_KINTO.md) and [Using with Kinto v1.2-13](https://github.com/joshgoebel/keyszer/issues/36).

-#### Primary Highlights
+#### Key Highlights

 - Low-level library usage (`evdev` and `uinput`) allows remapping to work from the console all the way into X11.
 - High-level and incredibly flexible remapping mechanisms:
     - _per-application keybindings_ - bindings that change depending on the active X11 application or window
     - _multiple stroke keybindings_ - `Ctrl+x Ctrl+c` could map to `Ctrl+q`
-    - _very flexible output_ - `Ctrl-s` could type out `:save`, then hit enter
+    - _very flexible output_ - `Ctrl-s` could type out `:save`, and then hit enter
+    - _stateful key combos_ - build Emacs style combos with shift/mark
     - _multipurpose bindings_ - a regular key can become a modifier when held
     - _arbitrary functions_ - a key combo can run custom Python function